maxim-pre/date-abase-frontend/README.md

 - As a user I want to be notified when someone favourites me so I can see if we are interested in each other
 - As a user I want to message users I have matched with so we can arrange a date
-- As a user I want to be notified when I have favourited someone and they have favourited me, so I can know we are both interested in each other
+- As a user I want to be notified when I have favourited someone and they have favorited me, so I can know we are both interested in each other
 - As a user I want to upload a photo of myself so other users know what I look like
 - As a user I want to get some helpful chat up lines so I can break the ice with my date more easily
 - As a user I want to see only the users near me so I can meet them without travelling too far